Skip to main content

 कहानियाँ आमने-सामने

-I went to the houses of some of the school kids and talked to their parents about their child.
-I was facing immense problem in understanding the accent in which they were speaking Marwari.
+I went to the houses of some of the school kids and talked to their parents about them.
+I was facing immense problems understanding the accent of Marwari.
 It made me more vulnerable in that situation.
-But responses which I was able to understand is satisfying.
-Most of the father didn't know which of their kids are in which class(if they have 3 or more than 3 children).
-Though the responses of their mother are sufficiently satisfactory.I also asked what are the things that interest their children, what are the one or two good habits or behaviour of their children that they wanted to mention.The response that I got from their mother socked me, some mother said my daughter is sudhha ( she didn't respond even if she gets beaten by me, teachers or someone else).
+But responses which I was able to understand are satisfying.
+Most parents didn't know which of their children were in which class.
+Though the responses of their mother are sufficiently satisfactory.
+I also asked what are the things that interest their children, and what are the one or two good habits or behaviour of their children that they wanted to mention.
+The response that I got from their mother socked me, one said my daughter is 'Sudhha'. explaining the same she said she wouldn't respond even if she gets beaten by me, teachers or someone else.

 हमलोग